tAndreani/IPVARIABLE/README.md

 ![forgith](https://user-images.githubusercontent.com/6462162/46032674-9510d500-c0fc-11e8-8ddc-ea3971f1e075.png)

-###### Fig. 4) A null distribution is computer for each cell line by sampling the reproducibility score matrix of Fig3.
+###### Fig. 4) A null distribution is computed for each cell line by sampling the reproducibility score matrix of Fig3.
 Z-score and P.value is computed for each score.
 In the picture, represented are the statistical test for DNA regions with reproducibility score 0 (that we renamed Noisy).